jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/go/README_JENNY.md

 all players can use them once added.
 Any player can add locations on a single-player server (although I have no idea how this behaves after open-to-lan is activated).

+I wish I could make this mod take your horse with you.
+Alas, there are bugs in Minecraft itself that currently prevent this from working.
+If you go home while mounted, you'll automatically dismount the horse (or boat or pig) and then do the teleport, leaving your mount behind.
+Because of the possible stress of losing a horse, the operator on a multi-player server does receive a message with the coordinates the player left from, so they can go retrieve a sad and lonely horse.

 Last Build: Nov 21, 2015 against Forge 1.8-11.14.4.1572-mdk